 A Monster Calls is not a film that everyone will want to see, because movies about death often do a very poor job of keeping our minds off of unpleasant topics, like death.
 Ironically that’s why they are so necessary.
 Few films about the end of a life and the grieving process, which frequently starts beforehand, qualify as a hoot-and-a-half.
 And that’s as it should be.
-A Monster Calls takes you by the hand and walks you through life’s most arduous moments, and tells you what, years after the fact, you’ll wish someone had told you before fate took away someone that you loved.
+A Monster Calls takes you by the hand and walks you through life’s most arduous moments, and tells you what, years after the fact, you’ll wish someone had told you before fate took away someone you loved.
 Giving this film to a person who has yet to experience tragedy for themselves is arming them against future strife.
 I don’t just recommend J.A.
 Bayona’s movie, I deem it necessary.
 A Monster Calls is an uncanny film for children and an empowering motion picture for audiences of all ages.

 Thirteen Must-See Films at TIFF 2016: